-We are excited to share a brand new interview with you in our Practitioner Stories series.
+We love sharing the stories of the providers who use Healthie to help their businesses grow.
 Meet Megan Boitano, MS, RDN, LDN, CNSC, founder of Megan Boitano Nutrition and the new digital marketplace for dietitians, RD2RD.

 Megan is breaking through new areas in the field of nutrition and dietetics, and we are thrilled to share her story, her insights, and the lessons she’s learned along the way!